 - Better Security Features: With paid VPNs, you can count on advanced encryption and additional bells and whistles such as a VPN internet kill swich that ensure anonymity as you surf the web.

-- Proven Encryption: A paid VPN has proven encryption.
+- Proven Encryption: A paid vpn service has proven encryption.
 Did you know that in the above mentioned research study by CSIRO, it was also found that 18% of free VPNs didn’t encrypt traffic at all?

 Recommended Paid VPNs with 5+ Years of History